Shorthorn: History

 At the same time, Thomas Bates of Kirklevington and John Booth of Killesby were developing the Teeswater cattle.
 The Bates cattle were subsequently developed for their milking qualities, whereas the Booth cattle were developed for their beef qualities.
 Animals taken to Scotland in 1817 from the Booth herd were used to produce the Beef Shorthorn breed.

 In 1822, George Coates published the first volume of his herd book; this was the first pedigree herd book for cattle in the world.

 Coates published the first four volumes, after which Henry Stafford took over the ownership and publishing of the herd book, retaining the name Coates's Herd Book.
-The Shorthorn Society of Great Britain and Ireland was founded in 1874, and purchased the copyright of the herd book from Stafford.
+The Shorthorn Society of Great Britain and Ireland was founded in 1874, and purchased the copyright of the herd book from Strafford.
 They have continued to compile and publish Coates's Herd Book ever since.
 The American Shorthorn Herd Book was the first to be published in the United States for any breed and was started in 1846, with the formation of the American Shorthorn Association following 26 years later in 1872.